Spring 2026

 Perfectly fitting the data is called interpolation:

-This approach will perform poorly on similar new data:
+This model performs poorly on similar new data:

 A theoretical, schematic view of the data: